 Therefore, ensure that you have gone through the user guide and have correctly set up your device in an ideal working condition so that it serves you for longer.

 12. Don’t Wait Till Ink Cartridges Dry Out

-Dry ink cartridges can not only frustrate you, they can also damage the printer due to their wear and tear.
+Having the printer ink dry out can not only frustrate you, they can also damage the printer due to their wear and tear.

 A dry ink cartridge is an indication of a damage cartridge.
 Having it inside the printer can even cause accidental spills due to the damaged components.